Modeling the Past Hypothesis: A Mechanical Cosmology: Introduction

 In contrast to the existence of ubiquitous time-asymmetric phenomena, known microscopic physical laws are all time-reversal (or CPT) invariant.
 It has been argued that the boundary conditions of the theory can then explain the asymmetry.
 This is the foundation of the past hypothesis -- the hypothesis that the early universe, or initial state of the universe, had a very low entropy compared to the entropy today.
 The past hypothesis is widely presumed to account for the arrow of time and the irreversible phenomena we observe in thermodynamic systems \cite{sep-time-thermo, wallace2009gravity}.

 It is also known from measurements of the cosmic microwave background and basic theoretical consistency that the constituents of the early universe were in thermal equilibrium.
 However, this combines with the past hypothesis to produce a paradox, as equilibrium states have maximum entropy by definition.
-Competing resolutions have been proposed in the literature, with two main schools of thought emerging \cite{Penrose:1980ge,Rovelli:2019}: \begin{enumerate} \item[1.]
+Competing resolutions have been proposed in the literature, with two main ideas emerging \cite{Penrose:1980ge,Rovelli:2019}: \begin{enumerate} \item[1.]
 The clustering explanation; \item[2.]
 The expansion explanation. \end{enumerate}

 These resolutions argue that the early universe was actually quite {\em out} of equilibrium when taking gravity into account.
 The first argument holds that a uniform matter distribution is actually \textit{lower entropy} than a clumped distribution, since matter clumps under the influence of Newtonian gravity.
 The second argument holds that low entropy, in the non-equilibrium sense, was due to cosmological expansion.
-This argument makes the point that expansion drives changes the equilibrium state; doing so faster than the matter can attain that equilibrium drives the matter out of equilibrium.
-The early smallness of the scale factor acts as a constraint that leaves the matter degrees of freedom stuck in a state that has lower entropy that ones in which the constraint is removed.
+This argument makes the point that expansion changes the equilibrium state and does so faster than the matter can attain its equilibrium.
+The early smallness of the scale factor acts as a constraint that leaves the matter degrees of freedom stuck in a state that has lower entropy than ones in which the constraint is removed.
 Rovelli \cite{Rovelli:2019} argues that the cosmology explanation can be seen explicitly in a suitable model calculation.

 Earman~\cite{Earman:2006dgv} has critiqued this competition and argues that ``a resolution of the controversy is not to be obtained by means of intuition pumps but rather through precise model calculations."
 How might Earman's vision be realized?